Jayesh-Vadnere/Ecom_Data_Analysis/README.md

 ```
 ![](EDA11.PNG)

-Insights:
+Insights:<br>
 The highest order volume comes from Maharashtra, followed by Karnataka and Tamil Nadu.
-States with the lowest order volumes include LAKSHADWEEP, LADAKH and DADRA AND NAGAR HAVELI AND DAMAN AND DIU.
+States with the lowest order volumes include LAKSHADWEEP, LADAKH and DADRA AND NAGAR HAVELI AND DAMAN AND DIU.<br>

-### Distribution of Order Percentages by Cities
+### Distribution of Order Percentages by Cities<br>
 ```python
 order_counts = amz['ship-city'].value_counts().nlargest(5)
 order_percentages = (order_counts / len(amz)) * 100